 It’s not easy to train to become a pilot.
 It requires high capital investment as well as dedicated study and training.
-Pilots also have to maintain high health standards since it is compulsory that they do regular medical check-ups.
+Pilots also have to maintain high health standards since it is compulsory for them to undergo regular medical check-ups.
 Needless to say, it’s not a career one would choose just for the glamor of it.
 Most pilots get into this profession for their love of flying.

-Added to this, is the fact that pilots are some of the most highly paid professionals which adds to their high work satisfaction.
+Added to this is the fact that pilots are financially secure.
+Pilots are some of the most highly paid professionals, which adds to their high work satisfaction.
 Compared to many other professions, where people usually complain of being unfulfilled or underpaid, dating a pilot can be a boon.
-A person, satisfied professionally, tries to contribute to the relationship, which is surely a sign of a happy and healthy relationship.
+A person who is satisfied professionally will make an effort to contribute to the relationship.
+This means you can surely work toward building a happy and healthy relationship with them.

 3. Dating a pilot can mean interesting conversations

 Pilots travel to many destinations, and so they’re always bringing you things from exotic places.
 But, they also get an opportunity to engage with many cultures and meet diverse people.
 With such an exciting life, they have unique experiences to share.
 If you’re dating a pilot, the conversations will always be colorful and seem never-ending.
 It’s like talking to your very own local or international guide.

 Quality time and conversations are not the only benefits of dating a pilot.
 Pilots and other personnel in the aviation industry often get friends and family discounts for travel to destinations all over the world.
 This could mean a trip to the Bahamas at an extremely low price.